-APC Delta South Senatorial candidate promises rapid development in Isaba kingdom
+APC Delta South senatorial candidate promises rapid development in Isaba kingdom

 Hon.
 Onowakpo also assured that the people of the Senatorial District will experience rapid infrastructural development when elected to the in the forthcoming general elections.

-Speaking when he went on a campaign tour to the Isaba community in Warri South-West local government, he promised that infrastructural development would be his top priority if given the mandate to represent the senatorial district.
+Speaking when he went on campaign tour to Isaba community in Warri South-West local government, he promised that infrastructural development would be his top most priority, if given the mandate to represent the senatorial district.

 The APC Senatorial candidate eulogised the leader of APC in Isaba ward, Engr.
 Jude Akpodubakaye for his love and dedication to his people.

-He appealed to the people of the kingdom to vote for all APC candidates, starting from the Presidential to the Senate, to the governorship and the State House of Assembly to enable them to enjoy the true dividends of democracy.
+He appealed to the people of the kingdom to vote for all APC candidates, starting from the Presidential, to the Senate, to governorship and the State House of Assembly to enable them enjoy the true dividends of democracy.

 Hon.
 Joel-Onowakpo, while on a courtesy visit to the palace of the Regent of Isaba kingdom for royal blessings, along with the APC candidates for House of Representatives, Hon.
 Ekpoto Ekpoto Emmanuel and the candidate for the State House of Assembly for Warri South-West Constituency, Deacon Tekedor, noted that “cultural heritage gives the people a sense of unity and belonging within a group and allows them to better understand previous generations and the history of where they come from”.